macbuse/macbuse.github.io/KYOTO/kyoto.md

 <!-- _transition: glow -->

  <p style = "text-align: left">
-if $m$ is a Markoff number and
+if m is a Markoff number and
 </p>

 - $m = p^k$
 - or $m = 2p^k$

  <p style = "text-align: left">
-then $m$ satisfies the uniqueness conjecture
+then m satisfies the uniqueness conjecture
 </p>

 #